ludwindl/lab-06-back-end/README.md

 Actual time needed to complete: 30 min.
 ```

-Number and name of feature: Add Darksky.json to project
+(AJ) Number and name of feature: Add Darksky.json to project

 Estimate of time needed to complete: 2 hours